SkillfulElectro/HateSQL/README.md

-# HateSQL : No Query Database
+# HateSQL: A No-Query Database

-really simple header only library which tries to make working with file simple and easy like working with std::vector and objects like that in C++ .
+HateSQL is a minimalist, header-only C++ library that makes file-based data storage as simple and intuitive as working with `std::vector` and plain old data (POD) types.

-## Goal
+## Goals
-- as easy as working with std::vector
+- Ease of use: interact with your data as naturally as you would with `std::vector`.
-- be fast
-- no tcp and etc type of connections needed , only include the headers and everything is ready
+- Zero dependencies: no TCP connections, no external libraries—just include the headers and you’re ready to go.

-## limitions
-- PODs , fixed lenght arrays and strusts which are made by them are only supported .

-## How to use
+## Limitations
-- just include header files and read comments on them .
+- Only POD types, fixed-length arrays, and aggregates composed of them are supported.
+- No support for dynamic types, complex types .

+check main_test.cpp as an usage example .